-There’s a lot you can glean from how users engage with your Stories.
-If you run an e-commerce business and are trying to entice people to click to purchase products, you may find that certain types of images perform better.
-For example, you may find that lifestyle photos of your products get more website clicks than product photos on a neutral background.
-This would influence your content strategy and suggest that you spend more time and resources photographing products in natural or real-life settings instead of in a studio.
+There’s a lot you can learn from how users engage with your stories.
+For example, you may discover that lifestyle photos of your products get more website clicks than product photos on a neutral background.
+This indicates that your brand should share more lifestyle content or user-generated content.

-Beneath Interactions, you’ll find a section of data called Discovery, which details information about the number of accounts that were reached with an individual story.
+Beneath Interactions, you’ll find a section of data called Discovery, which details the number of accounts reached with an individual story.
 Here, you’ll find the following metrics:

 - Impressions: Number of views the story received